Skip to Content

 If importing an ESRI Shapefile from a cloud storage provider, the file must be unzipped, and the object name would be folder_name/shapefle_name_minus_the_shp_extension.

-4. Choose to import the ESRI shapefile into the schema HOTEL.
+4. Choose to import the ESRI shapefile into the schema HOTELS.

 Within the downloaded ESRI shapefile, there is a file named Points_of_Interest.prj.
 This file mentions the spatial reference system used by this ESRI shapefile.
 Specify WGS 84 as the spatial reference system.